 Time Code The current positional reference (internal or external), is displayed in hours:minutes:seconds:frames.
 Odd/even field distinction is indicated using a decimal point to the right of the frames display.
 A lit decimal point to the right of frames indicates an even-numbered field; no decimal point indicates an odd-numbered field.
-When SYNC I/O is in Auto Switch LTC/VITC mode, the decimal point to the right of "minutes" illuminates.
+When the SYNC I/O is in Auto Switch LTC/VITC mode, the decimal point to the right of "minutes" illuminates.

-The SYNC I/O Time Code Display always displays actual incoming time code, regardless of any Session Start Offsets (External Time Code Offsets in Pro Tools 6.6.x) that are applied in Pro Tools.
+The SYNC I/O Time Code Display always displays actual incoming time code, regardless of any External Time Code Offsets settings that are applied in Pro Tools.

-Parameters and Values When configuring SYNC I/O with the Set, Run/Stop and other parameter controls, the LED display shows parameter names, values, and other data.
+Parameters and Values When configuring the SYNC I/O with the Set, Run/Stop and other parameter controls, the LED display shows parameter names, values, and other data.